nicklausw/ndsa/readme.md

 # NDSA - Nintendo DS Advanced Engine
 ## Write for NDS and GBA in one codebase!
 A project from 2016 that I'd like to bring back.
 It's a header library which wraps libnds/libgba functions, adds an object system, so on.
-If you have devkitPro installed, you should be able to clone the repo, run GNU make and have fun.
+NOTE: Requires [gritn](https://github.com/nicklausw/gritn).
+Other than that, if you have devkitPro installed, you should be able to clone the repo, run GNU make and have fun.

 ## Objects
 Declare an object like so: